typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 val readLn = IO(scala.io.StdIn.readLine)
 ```

-And then we can do that to model interactions with the console in a
+And then we can use that to model interactions with the console in a
 purely functional way:

 ```tut:silent